 “I am Malala, My world has changed by I have not.” p.265

-In October, 2014, the Nobel committee awarded Malala the Nobel Peace Prize, the said:
+In October 2014, the Nobel committee awarded Malala the Nobel Peace Prize, they said:

 “This she has done under the most dangerous circumstances.
 Through her heroic struggle she has become a leading spokesperson for girls’ rights to education.”

 In 2020, Malala met environmental activist Greta Thunberg at Lady Margaret Hall, Oxford saying of Thunberg “The only friend I would miss school for.”
 Thunberg said of Malala “So… today I met my role model.
 What else can I say?”

 Citation: Pettinger, Tejvan.
 “Biography of Malala”, Oxford, UK. www.biographyonline.net.
 Last updated 5 March 2020.
 Originally published 18/10/2013.